How much hardwood flooring costs & how to save

 Home equity lines of credit

-A home equity line of credit (HELOC) also uses your home as collateral.
-However, it functions similarly to a credit card.
+A home equity line of credit (HELOC) also uses your home as collateral, but unlike a home equity loan, it functions similarly to a credit card.

 Rather than receive a lump sum, you will have access to funds as you need them and can repay and reborrow as much as you need.
 The draw period is usually up to 10 years, and they are good for covering unexpected expenses that crop up during big projects like installing hardwood floors.

 Doing your homework can give you a good idea of how much time and money it will take to purchase the materials and install hardwood flooring.
-Here’s how you can prepare for your project.
+Prepare for the project by having your plumbing inspected, hiring a consultant and creating a savings plan.
+If you need to spread out the cost of your new flooring, have your budget and financing figured out well in advance.